 Too many brides forget to feed themselves and the bridal party on the wedding day.
 It's important to pre-arrange more than just nibbles for your entire crew—especially if you aren't primping in your own home.
 You'll want enough sustenance so you're not feeling lightheaded or faint during the ceremony.

 You Don't Match Your Bouquet to Your Dress

-Heavy, awkward bouquets are impossible to clutch gracefully and end up covering more of the dress than many brides would like.
+Heavy, awkward bouquets are impossible to clutch gracefully, and they end up covering more of the dress than many brides would like.
 Bring a photo of your dress to your floral appointments so your florist can see what you will be wearing and match the shape and size of your bouquet correctly.